DAT151 Database and Unix System Administration

 - Write user documentation and instructions

-Recommended prerequisites: DAT101 Modeling and Databases and DAT103 Computers and Operating Systems, or similar subjects.
+DAT101 Modelling and databases and DAT103 Computers and Operating Systems, or equivalent subjects.

 Lectures.
 Practical exercises in groups on the lab.